The Theory of Economic Complexity: The Single Capability Model

-This model assumes that an economy $c$ is endowed with capability $b$ with probability $r_{c,b}$ and that activity $p$ requires a capability $b$ with probability $q_{p,b}$.\footnote{This deviates from previous work~\cite{hidalgo_building_2009,hausmann_network_2011} which tended to assume either a single $r$ and $q$ for all economies and activities or a known distribution.}\\
+Our model assumes that an economy $c$ has capability $b$ with probability $r_{c,b}$ and that activity $p$ requires capability $b$ with probability $q_{p,b}$.
+Here, $r_{c,b}$ captures the presence of capability $b$ in economy $c$.
+That is, the probability that economy $c$ possesses the productive input that capability $b$ represents, such as a skill, technology, institution, or piece of infrastructure.
+Similarly, $q_{p,b}$ captures the factor intensity of activity $p$ with respect to capability $b$, i.e., the degree to which activity $p$ relies on that input.
+Activities with higher factor intensity place greater demands on the capabilities of the economies that produce them.

+Capabilities should be understood as a non-fungible input.
+For example, a form of human capital such as specialized skills or knowledge that economies accumulate and that directly enable production.
+Yet, the model is agnostic about the nature of capabilities (e.g. they could also include specialized institutions or norms).
+That is, we treat these capabilities as nuanced and dynamic factors of production that economies hold in varying degrees.
+We acknowledge that this model abstracts from other traditional factors of production such as raw labor and physical capital, focusing instead on capabilities as the key source of variation across economies and activities.
+This abstraction is deliberate since our goal is not to provide a complete account of all factors of production, but to show that the pattern of capability accumulation alone is sufficient to explain the structure of the empirical results in economic complexity.

-For pedagogical reasons, we start with the case in which there is a single capability or factor, and an arbitrary number of economies and activities (that is $r_{c,b}\xrightarrow{}r_c$ and $q_{p,b}\xrightarrow{}q_p$).
-This case will allow us to get a basic intuition that we will then generalize to more complex functional forms.
-The advantage of starting with the single capability model is that it can be solved analytically, so it can provide us with a baseline understanding that we can extend to the numerical solutions derived for more complex models.\\
+For pedagogical reasons we start with a single capability or factor and an arbitrary number of economies and activities (that is $r_{c,b}\xrightarrow{}r_c$ and $q_{p,b}\xrightarrow{}q_p$).
+This case will allow us to get a basic intuition that we will then generalize to more complex versions of the model.
+The advantage of starting with the single capability model is that we can derive its economic complexity index ($ECI$) analytically.\\

 Let the output $Y_{cp}$ of economy $c$ in activity $p$ be given by the matrix:\\ \\ where $A$ is a constant or scale factor and $1-q_p(1-r_c)$ is the probability that economy $c$ has the capability that product $p$ requires.
 This probability is written as a complement.
-That is, one minus the probability that the activity requires the capability ($q_p$) and the economy does not have it ($1-r_c$).
-In matrix form, the output matrix follows the form:\\ \\
+That is, one minus the probability that the activity requires a capability ($q_p$) that the economy does not have ($1-r_c$).\footnote{We later explore other forms including a search term, such as: $ Y_{cp}=r_c^\alpha(1-q_p(1-r_c))$ where $r_c^\alpha$ models how difficult it is to find a capability in an economy and the $1-q_p(1-r_c)$ models how good of a fit it is.} In matrix form, the output matrix implied by this model is given by:\\ \\